 While 3,4-MDPU is a diphenylurea derivative with no hormonal activity, it can promote rooting when applied together with auxins (Ricci et al. 2001, Ricci et al. 2008).
 The experiment was performed between August 3 and September 28, 2011.
 The basal part of each cutting was treated with talc powder containing 0.8% IBA in addition to different levels (0.05, 0.25, 0.50, 0.75, 1.0 and 1.5%) of N,N′-bis-(3,4-methylenedioxyphenyl)urea (3,4-MDPU), synthesized according to the literature (RICCI et al. 2001).
 Three replications with twenty-five cuttings each (75 cuttings in total) at each concentration of 3,4-MDPU were performed (Table 3).

-Statistical analysis
+Statistical analyses

-Except for temperature, all data were reported as means ± standard deviation of 3 or 4 replicates.
+Except for temperature, all data are reported as means ± standard deviation of 3 or 4 replicates.
 The survival and rooting percentages, number of roots, and length of the longest root were analyzed by one-way analysis of variance (ANOVA) using KaleidaGraph 4.1 (Hulinks Inc., 2009, Tokyo).
 Bonferoni test was used to differentiate means of survival and rooting percentages.
 Tukey’s HSD test was used to compare means of number of roots, and length of the longest root.
 The significant level of statistical tests was set at p = 0.05.

 Results

-Rooting ability of the cuttings from different within-shoot positions
+within-shoot position influence

-The results were shown in Figure 2.
-Rooting ability in summer cuttings varied from about 20% to 80% depending on the internode position within shoots.
-Cuttings prepared from the seventh internode exhibited the highest rooting efficiency (83% in summer) and values gradually decreased in the cuttings from lower internodes .
-Spring cuttings prepared from the seventh internode position were also found to have higher rooting ability (58%) in this season.
+Rooting ability of the cuttings varied according to their within shootposition particularly in summer and to lesser extent in spring (Figure2).
+For both seasons, cuttings derived from the seventh internode rooted better (83% in summer and (58% in spring than those from the other positions , the rooting scores increasing progressively from internode 4 to 7, then and decreasing gradually from internode 7 to lower internodes ..
 However, rooting percentages of the spring cuttings were relatively lower (29%–58%) than those from summer cuttings.
 The lower capabilities of the rooting in spring might be derived, in part at least, from physiological activity of donor trees in this season.
 Higher average temperature (26.8 degree C) in the summer experiment might contribute to increase biological activity of the donor tree compared to in the spring (the average temperature was 11.1 degree C).

-Seasonal variation in rooting ability of the cuttings
+Seasonal variations influence

 Experiments were performed in 10 different periods throughout the year (A–J, Table 1).
 Although seventh internode was predicted to be the best donor for cuttings as indicated above, number of the donor tree for this experiment was restricted.
 Thus, we prepared cuttings from the fifth to ninth internodes of donor trees.
 Table 1 shows the survival and rooting percentages of cuttings, as well as the maximum, minimum, and average soil temperature, for each experimental period.
-Rooting percentages were relatively higher in summer than in other seasons (61% in set A and 56% in set J).
+Rooting percentages were overall relatively higher in summer than in other seasons (61% and 56% for rooting periods A and J respectively).
 In autumn (sets B and C), rooting percentages decreased gradually with decreasing soil temperature.
 From autumn to winter (sets D, E, and G), rooting percentages further decreased to less than 35%, although survival percentage was maintained at over 75%.
 When the soil was heated (sets F and H), rooting percentages of the cuttings almost doubled (sets E and G).
 Increasing the soil temperature during winter appears to promote rooting percentage in cuttings.
-Overall, a high rooting percentage of E. globulus stem cuttings was obtained in the summer season, followed by spring, autumn, and winter, respectively.
+Overall, E. globulus stem cuttings rooted better in summer (,) then in spring ( ) followed by autumn () and winter ( )..

-Effect of the type and concentration of auxin on a cuttings’ rooting efficiency
+Auxin and 3,4-MDPU treatment influence